YouTransactor-SAS/mPOS-SDK-Android/README.md

 	*   void e(String tag, String message, Exception e);
 	* }
 	*
-	* The SDK has a default impl if the passed param is null this default one will be used
+	* The SDK has a default implementation which will be used if the passed parameter is null
-	* The default impl will print logs on logcat and save them into a log file
+	* The default logger print logs on logcat and save them into a log file
-	* there are two level of logs : debug and error
+	* there are two kinds of logs : debug and error
-	* there are maximum 5 log files to save logs
+	* the maximum log files that will be created in the internal storage is 5
-	* a zip of these all log files can be requested and sent to a distante server
+	* The SDK creates a zip file of all created log files, which will be ready to extract
 	* @param logger implementation of ILogger interface
 	* */
 	setupLogger(@Nullable ILogger logger)